 Because we love seeing female athletes blaze new trails around every rink, we can’t forget to celebrate the facilities working to minimize the divide for women’s sports:

-JLG’s Sports Studio is currently working with Sacred Heart University (SHU) on the soon-to-open Martire Family Arena design – one that will set an exceptional example of equality, inclusion, and balance.
+JLG’s Sports Studio just saw the January 2023 completion of Martire Family Arena at Sacred Heart University (SHU) – one that is already setting an exceptional example of equality, inclusion, and balance.

-SHU was very intentional in this design – they wanted their women’s hockey program to have equal amenities and level of design as the men’s, including women’s player spaces and designated women’s coaches and women official’s locker rooms.
+SHU was intentional in its design – planning for its women’s hockey program to have equal amenities and level of design as the men’s, including women’s player spaces and designated women’s coaches and women official’s locker rooms.
+Martire Family Arena was designed with locker rooms for both its Club Figure Skating and Club Women’s Hockey.

 Find out more about Martire Family Arena at: Sacred Heart University Martire Ice Arena | JLG Architects